idea2547/Marketplace.tf-webscrap-item-sku-for-tf2autobot/README.md

 Usage:
-  you can found a item_data.txt this file is use to collect sku information (!add sku=<>) of the item to use with your steam bot
+  you can found a item_data.txt this file is use to collect sku information to use with your steam bot.
-  In the item_data.txt file use Ctrl+F to search for item like hat, strange etc..